TorchEnsemble-Community/Ensemble-Pytorch/docs/quick_start.rst

 Define Your Base Estimator
 --------------------------

 Since Ensemble-PyTorch uses ensemble methods to improve the performance, a key input argument is your deep learning model as the base estimator.
-Same as PyTorch, the class of your model should inherit from ``torch.nn.Module``, and it should at least implements two methods:
+Same as PyTorch, the class of your model should inherit from ``torch.nn.Module``, and it should at least implement two methods:

 * ``__init__``: Instantiate sub-modules in your model and assign them as member variables.
 * ``forward``: Define the forward process of your model.

-For example, the code snippet below defines a multi-layered perceptron (MLP) with the structure `Input(90) - 128 - 128 - Output(1)`:
+For example, the code snippet below defines a multi-layered perceptron (MLP) with the network structure: ``Input(90) - 128 - 128 - Output(1)``:

 .. code-block:: python